top of page

 If you want updates about forthcoming releases, please subscribe to my mailing list below.
 I won't spam or bombard you.
 It will rely on me remembering to send one, so you should be safe.

 I am taking a break from social media.
-My resolution for 2020 was to live in the real world and with real people, and I'm enjoying it so far.
+My resolution for 2020 was to live in the real world and with real people, and I enjoyed it so much that I've decided to make it a permanent thing.
 Social media is so draining, in terms of time and spirit.
 If there are any accounts that purport to be me, they aren't and please ignore them.
-I may be back at some point, but who knows.

 Just to help out, here are some frequently asked questions: